moham7dreza/portfolio_react/README.md

 - a collection of redux logic (reducer and actions) which is defined in single file
 - slice -> make partitions of root state

+## rules

+- store should be provided to the root component only and can not be in components
+- for states which have used only in one component we not need to define them in store

+## react redux

+- useSelector hook -> get state from store
+- useDispatch hook -> dispatch action for change state